RHockley/project-2/README.md

 # ETL PROJECT

-Group members: Carlos Soda, Nick Carr, Liam Twomey, Robbie Hockley
+**Group members: Carlos Soda, Nick Carr, Liam Twomey, Robbie Hockley**

+---

+## Project Specialisation Brief

+In UWA’s anthropology department, the lead analyst wants to collect data from different sources in order to compile a database they can use to analyse and explore the social and economic relationships between economies, average heights and the body mass index’s of populations around the world.

+The dataset produced covers ten economic and social indicators from 200 countries worldwide.
+The primary purpose of the dataset is to enable study into the relationship between economic and population health metrics.

 ---
 1. [Selection of Datasets](#selection-of-datasets)